qiangyt/batchai/README.md

 That's why I created `batchai`.
 The idea is simple: less copy-pasting, fewer clicks on 'Add to Chat' or 'Apply.' `batchai` traverses files and processing each of them.
 Since AI isn’t always perfect, I’ve designed it to run only on a Git directory, so we can easily diff the changes and choose to either commit or revert them.

-Currently, `batchai` only supports code review and fixing common issues (think of it as a local AI-driven SonarQube).
+Currently, `batchai` only supports code check and fixing common issues (think of it as a local AI-driven SonarQube).
 The next feature in progress is generating unit test code in batches, which I plan to use in a few of my personal projects (including this `batchai`), as they have very few unit tests.
 Other planned features include code explanation, comment generation, and refactoring — all of which will be handled in batches.
 Additionally, I’m working on enabling `batchai` to have an overall insight of the project’s code, such as building cross-file code symbol indexing, which should help the AI perform better.

 Here are some interesting findings from testing batchai on my personal projects over the past two weeks: